Drew-Alleman/DataSurgeon/README.md

 * [Project Goals](#project-goals)

 # Features
-* Accepts file's and input from standard output
 * Supports Windows, Linux and MacOS
+* Accepts files as input or input from standard output
-* Output results to a file
+* Extracted information can be output to a secondary file

 ## Extractable Information
 * Emails